 - Back from the Dead: Tertius claims this upon his return, though he didn't really die.

-- Blatant Lies: The news report of the death of Patrick Scott.
+- Blatant Lies: The news report of the death of Patrick Scott is at odds with the official findings.

-- Corrupt Church: Though two of its officials actually aren't.
+- Corrupt Church: One springs up on the Hope, although three of its officials actually aren't.

 - De Terminator: Everybody, really, to some extent or another.

-- Driven to Suicide: The maintenance character in "Survivor's Guilt".
+- Driven to Suicide: The maintenance character in "Survivor's Guilt" experiences, well, survivor's guilt.

 - The End of the World as We Know It: The story starts like this.

-- Hearing Voices: Backyard Bob after blasting off.
+- Hearing Voices: Backyard Bob hears the remnants of the Earth talking to him after he blasts off.

 - Hoist By Their Own Petard: All the corrupt church officials are sent to the recyclers.

-- Hope Spot: The cloud detected in transit.
-Turns out it was faked so that the population would be thinned down and resources could be hogged by a select group.
+- Hope Spot: The cloud detected in transit turns out to have been faked so that the population would be thinned down and resources could be hogged by a select group.

 - Ignored Expert: Backyard Bob, who is the only one who predicts the Earth's destruction, and is the only person who was on the surface near the time of the explosion to survive it.